ilin3ccc/Portfolio/README.md

 1. Certificate
 2. Excel
 3. Formula 1 (SQL-Python-Cloud) - Descriptive Analytics
-4. Machine Learning - Regression Analysis
+4. Machine Learning - Predictive Spend Analysis (Regression)

 “A few simple techniques, well presented, with an aim clearly seen, are better than a tangled maze of data whirling in disorganized educational chaos”.
 Bruce Lee